k-e-v-i-n-n-n/the-french-things/README.md

 Words

     This page shows you a list of word translations that you've saved.
-You can delete, edit, and star (i.e. save to a category) but clicking one of the three buttons that appear on hovering an indivual word.
+You can delete, edit, and star (i.e. save to a category) buy clicking one of the three buttons that appear on hovering an indivual word.

+Stars

+    On the stars page, you can add a new category to your category list.
+And you can click an individual category to display all the words youve starred under that category.
+To remove a category, click the x on the category you'd like to remove.